DanielPSparta/online_ops_server/ThreatModel.md

 ```
 /home/kali/cyber/projects2/online_ops/terraform-full-infra/main.tf:1

-## Network mapping of cloud servers against TerraformAWS:Web_Server mitigated by Use proxy server to access all servers in vpc
+## Network mapping of cloud servers against Jenkins:TerraformAWS:Web_Server mitigated by Use proxy server to access all servers in vpc

 ```